 Alternatively, pick it up at one of our pop-up sales!

-We’re excited for Trans book club, where we cover works by and about trans people, across genres.
+We’re excited for Trans book club, where we’ll cover works by and about trans people, across genres.

-Our next book will be Half Moon Street by Alex Reeve
+Our next book in the series will be Pet, by Akwaeke Emezi

 Fire On the Mountain by Terry Bisson